-- 2.5.4.1 The use of constraints is permitted.
-However, if constraints are used, they shall satisfy the following requirements: - They shall be specified using SQL.
-There is no specific implementation requirement.
-For example, CREATE TABLE, ALTER TABLE, and CREATE TRIGGER are all valid statements - Constraints shall be enforced either at the statement level or at the transaction level - All defined constraints shall be enforced and validated before the load test is complete (see Clause 0) - They are limited to primary key, foreign key, and NOT NULL constraints - 2.5.4.2 If foreign key constraints are defined, there is no specific requirement for a particular delete/update action when enforcing a constaint (e.g., ANSI SQL RESTRICT, CASCADE, NO ACTION, are all acceptable). - 2.6 Data Access Transparency Requirements - Data Access Transparency is the property of the system that removes from the query text any knowledge of the physical location and access mechanisms of partitioned data.
+- 2.5.4.1 The use of both enforced and unenforced constraints is permitted.
+If constraints are used, they shall satisfy the following requirements: - Enforced constraints shall be enforced either at the statement level or at the transaction level - Unenforced constraints must be validated after all data is loaded during the Load Test and before the start of the Performance Test - They are limited to primary key, foreign key, and NOT NULL constraints - NOT NULL constraints are allowed on EADSs and tables.
+Only columns that are marked 'N' in their logical table definition (or columns in EADSs derived from such columns) can be constrained with NOT NULL. - 2.5.4.2 If foreign key constraints are defined and enforced, there is no specific requirement for a particular delete/update action when enforcing a constraint (e.g., ANSI SQL RESTRICT, CASCADE, NO ACTION, are all acceptable). - 2.6 Data Access Transparency Requirements - 2.6.1 Data Access Transparency is the property of the system that removes from the query text any knowledge of the physical location and access mechanisms of partitioned data.
 No finite series of tests can prove that the system supports complete data access transparency.
 The requirements below describe the minimum capabilities needed to establish that the system provides transparent data access.
-An implementation that uses horizontal partitioning shall meet the requirements for transparent data access described in Clauses 2.6.2 and 2.6.3.
+A benchmark implementation that uses horizontal partitioning shall meet the requirements for transparent data access described in Clauses 2.6.2 and 2.6.3.

-Comment: The intent of this Clause is to require that access to physically and/or logically partitioned data be provided directly and transparently by services implemented by commercially available layers such as the interactive SQL interface, the database management system (DBMS), the operating system (OS), the hardware, or any combination of these.
+Comment: The intent of this clause is to require that access to physically and/or logically partitioned data be provided directly and transparently by services implemented by generally available layers such as the interactive SQL interface, the data processing system, the operating system (OS), the hardware, or any combination of these.

 - 2.6.2 Each of the tables described in Clause 2.3 and Clause 2.4 shall be identifiable by names that have no relationship to the partitioning of tables.
-All data manipulation operations in the executable query text (see Clause 3) shall use only these names. - 2.6.3 Using the names which satisfy Clause 2.6.2, any arbitrary non-TPC-DS query shall be able to reference any set of rows or columns that is: - Identifiable by any arbitrary condition supported by the underlying DBMS - Using the names described in Clause 2.6.2 and using the same data manipulation semantics and syntax for all tables
+All data manipulation operations in the executable query text (see Clause 3) shall use only these names. - 2.6.3 Using the names which satisfy Clause 2.6.2, any arbitrary non-TPC-DS query shall be able to reference any set of rows or columns that is: - Identifiable by any arbitrary condition supported by the underlying system - Using the names described in Clause 2.6.2 and using the same data manipulation semantics and syntax for all tables